djaus2/DNETCoreGPIO/README.md

 1. Led and Button press  <-- Works
 2. Temperature with BMP180 sensor
 3. Temperature and Humidity with DHTxx sensor
-4. Temperature and Humidity with DHTxx sensor using 1-Wire <-- Works
+4. Temperature and Humidity with DHT22 sensor using 1-Wire <-- Works
 5. LED driven by Software PWM.  <-- Works
 6. H-Bridge Motor using L293D